Updated: 7 June 2022 at 4:25 p.m. Israeli time

 The following vaccines are recognized:

 - WHO approved vaccines, including Pfizer-BioNTech, Moderna, Astra Zeneca, Covishield, Sinovak, Sinopharm, Johnson & Johnson.
-Sputnik is also accepted in Israel.
+Sputnik is also accepted.

 - Two doses (or one dose in the case of the Johnson & Johnson vaccine);

 - Vaccinated with the second dose at least 14 days before arrival in Israel (but no more than 180 days from the date of departure from Israel); OR